benduong2001/benduong2001.github.io/food_recommendation.md

 **Logistic Regression**

 * The baseline model will use logistic regression: in terms of metrics, it's around 63-66% accurate in correctly determining whether or not a given user has visited a given restaurant.
 Its AUC score is 64%.
-* For a baseline model, this score isn't awful, but clearly not good enough either; nevertheless, it is a good starting point open to more adjustments to the model; for example, the embedding sizes of the user and restaurants Word2Vec vector representations can be increased from 100 to 1000 dimensions (for a 2000 dimensional matrix)
+* For a baseline model, this score isn't awful, but clearly not good enough either; nevertheless, it is a good starting point open to more adjustments to the model; for example, the embedding sizes of the user and restaurants Word2Vec vector representations can be increased from 100 to 1000 dimensions.

 ![](images/images_food_recommendation/LogReg_Confusion_matrix.png)